zwebbs/gardnersnake/README.md

 ## <a name="class_objects"></a> 4.
 Class Objects
 ### gardnersnake.ConfigurationHelper()
-The foundational object defined in gardnersnake is the __ConfigurationHelper__ Class.
-At instantiation `ConfigurationHelper` takes a single argument, `cfg_dict`, which should be the `config` snakemake variable capturing the passed workflow configuration file.
+One of the two foundational objects defined in gardnersnake is the __ConfigurationHelper__ Class.
+At instantiation `ConfigurationHelper` takes two arguments, first a `cfg_dict`, representing the workflow configuration; second, a ```schema_type``` specifying which JSON schema pattern to validate the workflow configuration against (More about schemas below).
+Passing ```None``` to schema_type aborts validation alltogether but may result in unintened errors downstream when ConfigurationHelper looks for expected attributes.

+### gardnersnake.DataManager()

+### The gardnersnake extended configuration

+### Example: Working with the extended configuration in Snakemake

 ## <a name="commandline_tools"> </a> 5.
 Command Line Tools